UHDanke/gmdkit/README.md

 level.to_file("example.gmd")
 ```

-## Documentation
+## Documentation (WIP)

-You can find the documentation here:
+You can find the work-in-progress documentation here:
 https://UHDanke.github.io/gmdkit/